timlabs/uscode/United States Code/TITLE 06-DOMESTIC SECURITY/CHAPTER 1-HOMELAND SECURITY ORGANIZATION/SUBCHAPTER XIII-EMERGENCY COMMUNICATIONS/SUBCHAPTER XIII-EMERGENCY COMMUNICATIONS.md

   * (16) fully participate in the mechanisms required under section 652(c)(7) of this title.

 #### (d) Performance of previously transferred functions
-* The Secretary shall transfer to, and administer through, the Assistant Director for Emergency Communications the following programs and responsibilities:
+* The Secretary shall transfer to, and administer through, the Executive Assistant Director the following programs and responsibilities:

   * (1) The SAFECOM Program, excluding elements related to research, development, testing, and evaluation and standards.